Well that was shit.

 I am now on the other side (I hope) of what was a brutal and revolting nit infestation.
 Why did no one warn me about this part of parenting?
 Searching for nits in tiny, itchy heads for HOURS on end – actually, make that DAYS on end, is bloody hideous.

-For a week or so my five year old was saying he had an itchy head.
+For a week or so my six year old was saying he had an itchy head.
 I took a quick look through his hair but it looked as good as gold to me, so I basically told him to suck it up ( I’m a very gentle and caring mother).
 It wasn’t until my two year old complained that there was a mozzie in his helmet that we found the full blown petting zoo residing in his locks.

 As soon as I spotted the infestation I started to scratch like a mofo.
 Just uttering the word N.I.T made me psychosomatically itch like a junkie.